 I drizzled the layer in between the double row of red mini M&M’s with white chocolate as well.

 The boys were very excited to see how the Captain America Shield Candy Apples turned out, and couldn’t wait to taste them!
 Since my little guy is missing his two front teeth I made eating his apple a bit easier by slicing it.
 Surprisingly most of the toppings remained on the apple when sliced with an apple cutter.
 The apples were stored in the fridge for 2 hours prior to slicing.
-Right after snacking on our special treat, we watched Captain America: The Winter Soldier as a family.
+While snacking on our special treat we watched Captain America: The Winter Soldier as a family.
 But these Captain America candy apples work perfectly for any Marvel movie night!

 Have you ever made candy apples before?
 What toppings would you select?